 1. Lim, S. S., & Pham, B. (2015).
 Digital connections and disjunctures of migrant students.
 In T. Skelton, N. Worth & C. Dwyer (Eds.), Geographies of Identities and Subjectivities.
 London: Springer. [link]

-I am the Editorial Assistant (since 2017) to the Book Reviews section of the SAGE journal Mobile Media & Communication.
+I was the Editorial Assistant (2017-2022) to the Book Reviews section of the SAGE journal Mobile Media & Communication.

 I have been reviewing manuscripts for the following journals so far: